Supplier Communication Standard of Conduct

 2.0 Why your conduct matters

-In particular, competition law prohibits influencing the market either through entering into direct agreements with suppliers to do so, by a customer acting as a facilitator between suppliers, or by a supplier facilitating an agreement between competing retailers.
-When dealing with Loblaw, information sharing may generate competition law risk if improper information is used, shared, accessed or discussed in our business dealings.
+In particular, competition law prohibits improperly influencing the market either through entering into direct agreements with suppliers to do so, by a customer acting as a facilitator between suppliers, or by a supplier facilitating an agreement between competing retailers.
+Information sharing may generate competition law risk if improper information is used, shared, accessed or discussed in your business dealings with Loblaw.

 All suppliers and their personnel who engage with Loblaw must adhere to the supplier obligations under the Compliance Program (including this Standard of Conduct), as provided to you by Loblaw and as may be amended from time to time.
 The Compliance Program sets out our expectations of how suppliers and their personnel must deal with Loblaw.